Introduction to Deep Learning

 For example, a recent paper from Google showed that replacing a human with an ensemble of neural networks is more accurate than the original person at identifying stop signs in images captured by car-mounted cameras.

-To achieve this result, though, they used five different neural networks to identify each stop sign pixel by pixel, and then combined the results.
+To create this system and achieve this result, though, they used five different neural networks to identify each stop sign pixel by pixel, and then combined the results.
 The paper does not state, but it is likely that no one at Google has expertise in all five of those sub-fields of deep learning!

-This is why there has been an explosion in the number of applications for machine learning courses on Coursera (and other online education sites) – people see this as an important skill in the job market.
+This is why there has been an explosion in the number of applications for post graduate machine learning courses on Coursera (and other online program sites) – people see this as an important skill in the job market.

 However, while there is currently a talent shortage when it comes to deep learning experts, this will likely not be the case in five years or so.
 A massive number of people are being trained in machine learning right now, and their expertise will eventually start reaching companies worldwide, thus reducing the talent gap significantly over the next few years.